 - Commitment to the highest standards of endeavour, engagement and behaviour;

 - A strong career and work related learning programme;

 - Continual opportunities to engage in educational trips, visits and experiences;

 - Industry standard IT for learning, teaching, administration and parental engagement;

-- High quality professional development of all staff to include associate staff from industry and other fields;
+- High quality continual professional development of all staff;

-- Close collaboration with educational and business partners;
+- Close collaboration with educational, business and community partners;